nark/WiredSwift/README.md

 ### BlockConnection

 WiredSwift provides a `BlockConnection` class which instead of using delegate, uses Swift completion closure, combined with Wired 2.0 transaction (`wired.transaction`).
 Each message sent using this class is flagged with an incremental transaction number in the `wired.transaction` field.
 Each response to this relative message sent by the server will also provide the same transaction number in the `wired.transaction` field.
-This way, the `BlockConnection` class can idenitify internally match responses with completion closure as callbacks.
+This way, the `BlockConnection` class can internally match responses with completion closure as callbacks.

     let connection = BlockConnection(withSpec: spec, delegate: self)